Alejandro Awada

 Alejandro Awada ([aleˈxandɾo aˈwaða]; December 7, 1961) is an Argentine character actor of Syrian and Lebanese descent.
 He has appeared in a great number of television series, programmes and onstage.

 Personal life

-Awada was born on 3 December 1961 in Villa Ballester, Argentina, the son of the businessman Ibrahim Awada, a Lebanese Muslim immigrant native of Baalbek, and Elsa Esther "Pomi" Baker, of Syrian descent.
+Awada was born on 3 December 1961 in Villa Ballester, Argentina, the son of the businessman Ibrahim Awada, a Lebanese Muslim immigrant native of Baalbek, and Elsa Esther "Pomi" Baker, of Syrian-Lebanese descent.

 He was known for his relations with Melanie Alfie, Marina Borensztein and Sabrina Farji and presently with Mishal Katz.
 He has one daughter, Naiara.

-His sister Juliana was the First Lady of Argentina as she is married to Mauricio Macri, elected President of Argentina.
+His sister Juliana was the First Lady of Argentina as she is married to Mauricio Macri, ex-President of Argentina.